2 groups sue feds for extending anglers' red snapper season

-Two environmental groups are suing the Trump administration for stretching the red snapper season in the Gulf of Mexico.
+Two environmental groups are suing the Trump administration for stretching the red snapper season for recreational anglers in the Gulf of Mexico.

+Changes are needed — "The way we're managing red snapper today stinks," with states setting widely different anglers' seasons in their waters and federal seasons getting shorter and shorter, Robert Jones of the Environmental Defense Fund said Monday.

+But, he said, "I don't want to return to the bad old days when my dad and I could barely find a red snapper."

 The U.S. Commerce Department did not immediately comment.
 It has said the economic benefit from allowing weekend fishing this summer by recreational anglers in federal waters outweighs the harm to the red snapper species, which is still recovering from disastrous overfishing.

-Gulf state officials had lobbied for and praised the change, but the lawsuit says the decision violated several laws by ignoring scientific assessments, promoting overfishing, and failing to follow required procedures.
-It was filed Monday for the Ocean Conservancy and the Environmental Defense Fund.
+Gulf state officials had lobbied for and praised the change, but the federal lawsuit filed in Washington says the decision violated several laws by ignoring scientific assessments, promoting overfishing, and failing to follow required procedures.

-The prized sport and table fish has rebounded under fishing limits and procedures set by the Gulf of Mexico Fishery Management Council, but is only part way to its goal, Chris Dorsett of the conservancy and Robert Jones of the Environmental Defense Fund told The Associated Press.
+The prized sport and table fish has rebounded under fishing limits and procedures set by the Gulf of Mexico Fishery Management Council, but is only halfway to its goal, Dorsett and Jones told The Associated Press earlier.
 The lawsuit isn't trying to cancel the current season but seeks to prevent similar decisions in the future.

-"What we want to do, first and foremost, is to make sure we keep red snapper rebuilding on track," Dorsett said.

-Commerce Secretary Wilbur Ross and two department agencies: the National Marine Fisheries Service and its parent agency, the National Oceanic and Atmospheric Administration, are the defendants.
+Defendants are Commerce Secretary Wilbur Ross and two department agencies, the National Marine Fisheries Service and its parent agency, the National Oceanic and Atmospheric Administration.

-Spokespeople for the Louisiana Department of Wildlife and Fisheries and the Mississippi Department of Marine Resources, which were not named in the lawsuit, said in emails that their agencies had no comment.
+State agencies along the Gulf, which were not sued, had no comment.

-In June, more than a week after a three-day recreational season had expired, the Commerce Department gave anglers 39 more days to fish federal waters for red snapper if states agreed to match those dates.
+In June, more than a week after a three-day recreational season had expired, the Commerce Department gave anglers 39 more days to fish federal waters for red snapper if states agreed to match those dates and close their waters the rest of the time.

 "One of the driving forces behind the lawsuit was to keep this from happening again, both in the Gulf of Mexico and around the country.
 The rule rides roughshod over some of the most basic commonsense requirements" of the law governing U.S. fisheries management, said Andrea Treece, attorney for Earthjustice, which represents the Ocean Conservancy.